 The following sketch shows a request triggering a Cudos workload.
 A layer 1 smart contract requests some work through the Cudos smart contract, triggering an event.
 The Cudos nodes listen to the contract’s events, and execute the requested work when they are chosen.
 After fetching the data and running the workload, the result is returned to the CUDOS smart contract.

-Validators need to stake 2,000,000 CUDOS when they connect to the Cudos Network in order to become eligible for rewards.
-Users can also delegate additional CUDOS stake to a Validator to earn a portion of rewards.
+Validators need to stake 2,000,000 CUDOS when they connect to the Cudos Network in order to become eligible for transaction processing and rewards.
+Validators can also delegate additional CUDOS stake on top of the minimum threshold to earn an additional cut of available rewards.

-Validators will get rewarded for their support to the network in the form of staking rewards.
-These rewards will depend on the number of validators and users delegating their stake in the network: the more staking there is, the lower the staking rewards for all participants will be.
-These rewards will be calculated by a smart contract, with upper and lower limits which will not be passed regardless of the staking amounts in the network.
-The lower limit will be around 5% when all circulating tokens are staked.
+Validators and their Delegators earn CUDOS as staking rewards for their support to the network security.
+These reward percentages will depend on the number of Validators and users delegating their stake in the network: the more staking there is, the lower the staking rewards for all participants will be as the total amount to distribute over a 10 year period is fixed.

 # Transaction Fees / Gas

-Validators earn CUDOS used in the network as gas, each transaction costs gas which is paid to the Validators for helping secure the operation of the Cudos Network.
+Validators and their Delegators earn CUDOS used in the network as gas.
+Each transaction costs gas for execution of computational tasks on the network, which is then paid to the Validators for running these jobs and helping secure the operation of the Cudos Network.